jbloomlab/IFNsorted_flu_single_cell/paper/suppfiles/File_S1/README.md

  - [2290_pHW182-PB1_A2053G.gb](2290_pHW182-PB1_A2053G.gb): encodes PB1 from WSN strain with nucleotide mutation A2053G, which introduces amino-acid mutation Thr677Ala in PB1.

  - [2292_pHW188-NS_C391T.gb](2292_pHW188-NS_C391T.gb): encodes NS from WSN strain with nucleotide mutation C391T, which introduces amino-cid mutation Ala122Val in NS1.

+## Sequences of wildtype and synonymously barcoded WSN influenza
+Genbank files giving the sequences of the viral RNAs (in the orientation of the mRNA, so reverse complement of actual negative-sense viral RNA) for the wildtype and synonymous barcoded WSN influenza variants:

+ - [flu-wsn.gb](flu-wsn.gb): viral RNAs for wild-type WSN influenza.

+ - [flu-wsn-double-syn.gb](flu-wsn-double-syn.gb): viral RNAs for synonymously barcoded WSN influenza.